lsblakk/pystar/docs/webapp.rst

 #.
 Maybe it's time for a snack?

-Part XX:  Write views that actually do something
+Part 13:  Write Views With Power
 ======================================================

 In Django, each view is responsible for doing one of two things: ``returning`` an ``HttpResponse``